stevenbenner/stevenbenner.com/src/content/posts/2010-04-06-building-a-home-network-attached-storage-server-part-3-wrapping-up-and-product-reviews.md

 - Reviews
 ---

 It’s taken me a quarter of a year to write this series, partially because I wanted to make sure I got it right, partially because I’m a lazy writer.
-But now the wait is over, here is the third and final installment of the series about my home NAS server build.
+But now the wait is over, here is the third and final installment of the series about my home <abbr title="Network-Attached Storage">NAS</abbr> server build.
 The previous installments are [Part 1: Hardware](/2009/12/building-a-home-network-attached-storage-server-part-1-hardware/) and [Part 2: RAID Setup](/2010/01/building-a-home-network-attached-storage-server-part-2-raid-setup/).

 In this article I will discuss the final garnishing that you need to do to get you NAS to fire and forget server status.
 I will also give you my reviews of the various pieces of hardware that I used and offer a general wrap up statement on the project.